Yvonne Glenister Hammond is inspired by

 have a strong wall appeal as well as being suitable for eye-catching

-She also enjoys teaching and gives courses at Knuston Hall in Northamptonshire, and has taught workshops on board Swan Hellenics cruise liner Minerva and with Hebridean International on board Hebridean Spirit.
+She also enjoys teaching, and has taught workshops on board Swan Hellenics cruise liner Minerva and with Hebridean International on board Hebridean Spirit.
 Yvonne has travelled to Indonesia, Vietnam, Hong Kong, The Mediterranean and Black Sea, the Baltic and Central and South America - always painting the local flora and the fruits sold in local markets.